Greek8eos/ultimate-tic-tac-toe/Rules.md

 1) First Player to win one Local Board
 2) First Player to win three Local Boards in a row

-Player 1 and Player 2 pick colors to represent their selected psoitions (3 colors to choose from - RED, BLUE, GREEN)
+Player 1 and Player 2
-//Can edit later

 1. Player 1 picks the local board and position he/she wants to start from
 2. Player 2 must play the local board decided by the previous player's position, but can play anywhere inside that local board.
 (Repeated until a victor of a local board)